Fixerr

-Fixerr is a 2019 Indian Hindi action drama web series created by Sakett Saawhney and produced by Riti Sawnhney under her banner Ekomkar Pictures for ALT Balaji, It is also available on ZEE5.
+Fixerr is a 2019 Indian web series created by Sakett Saawhney and produced by Riti Sawnhney under her banner Ekomkar Pictures for ALT Balaji, It is also available on ZEE5.
 The series marks the Web debut of actor Shabir Ahluwalia and stars Mahie Gill, Karishma Sharma, Tigmanshu Dhulia and Varun Badola in supporting roles.
 It was made available on ALTBalaji and ZEE5 platform on 7 October 2019.

 Plot

 The series revolves around Inspector Jaiveer Maalik who is accused of killing a gangster's wife during encounter and is suspended for the same.
 The series explores how Maalik, after his suspension takes his own route to punish the criminals by fixing with their enemies to kill them.